 ESIGN reinforces the legal validity of electronic records of transactions, as long as the records “accurately reflect” the substance of the contract and are “accessible” to people who are entitled to access it “in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing or otherwise.”
 This is perfectly possible through the 123ContactForm Submissions section, from where you have the power and right to make data accessible to those who need it.

-The Uniform Electronic Transactions Act (UETA) is a model state act which has provided the legal framework for the validity of digital signatures prior to the implementation of ESIGN Act.
+The Uniform Electronic Transactions Act (UETA) is a model state act which has provided the legal framework for the validity of electronic signatures prior to the implementation of ESIGN Act.
 UETA includes the broad definition of e-signatures as meaning electronic sounds, symbols, or processes attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.
-This includes the way 123ContactForm records digital signatures.
+This includes the way 123ContactForm records electronic signatures.

 Section 14 of UETA reinforces the validity of automatic electronic transactions: “…contract may be formed by the interaction of electronic agents of the parties, even if no individual was aware of or reviewed the electronic agents’ actions or the resulting terms and agreements.”
 In conclusion, a form transaction that is consented by both parties is legally valid and doesn’t require the confirmation of a notary or other third party.
 Section 11 even allows for a notary public and other authorized officers to act electronically, effectively removing the stamp/seal requirements.

-The law in vigor in the UK is the Electronic Communications Act of 2000, which confirms the legal status of digital signatures and grants them the same validity as pen and paper documents.
-The regulation requires for the digital signature to abide by three criteria in order to be legal: be uniquely linked to the signatory, capable of identifying the signatory and created using methods that the signatory can maintain under their sole control.
-123ContactForm gives the necessary environment for all of these criteria to be met, therefore the 123ContactForm digital signature field is compliant with the UK Electronic Communications Act of 2000.
+The law in vigor in the UK is the Electronic Communications Act of 2000, which confirms the legal status of electronic signatures and grants them the same validity as pen and paper documents.
+The regulation requires for the electronic signature to abide by three criteria in order to be legal: be uniquely linked to the signatory, capable of identifying the signatory and created using methods that the signatory can maintain under their sole control.
+123ContactForm gives the necessary environment for all of these criteria to be met, therefore the 123ContactForm electronic signature field is compliant with the UK Electronic Communications Act of 2000.

 Section 8 of UETA provides that the information be available to all parties.
 As a form owner, you should therefore make sure you send a copy of the signed form to the sender (by enabling the option from the Settings → Notifications section of the 123ContactForm editor).